FC Gloria Buzău: Return to the lower leagues

-Refounding and ascent (2016–present)
+Refounding and rise through the leagues (2016–2022)

-After the bankruptcy of FC Gloria Buzău, businessman Ionel Turturică founded a new club, FC Buzău, which was enrolled in the Liga V – Buzău County.
-After only one season, the new club, which also had players with many matches played for FC Gloria Buzău, promoted to Liga IV with a total of 63 points, 7 points ahead the second place.
+Following the bankruptcy of FC Gloria Buzău, businessman Ionel Turturică established a new club, FC Buzău, which was entered in Liga V – Buzău County.
+The squad included several players who had previously represented FC Gloria Buzău.

+In its first season, the new club won promotion to Liga IV, collecting 63 points and finishing seven points ahead of the runners-up.

-In the summer of 2017 FC Buzău was renamed as SCM Gloria Buzău, as part of the city new sports club SCM Gloria Buzău, and at the end of the 2017–18 season promoted again, this time in the Liga III.
+In the summer of 2017, FC Buzău was integrated into the newly created municipal multi-sport organisation and renamed SCM Gloria Buzău.
+At the end of the 2017–18 season, the club earned a second consecutive promotion, this time to Liga III.